Why I Started The Last Disciple Series

 I think the woman referenced in this mysterious phrase (‘his mother’s sister’) is none other than Salome, John’s mother.
 If she is Jesus’s aunt, then John must be his cousin, right?

-Another question is why does John refer to himself as the disciple Jesus loved?
+Another question is why does John refer to himself as the disciple Jesus loved or simply as the other disciple?
 Of all his family members, only his mother, his aunt, and his cousin were present at the most important moment in his life.
 They risked death to be with him out of love.

 Maybe that’s why Jesus was so close to John.
 They were cousins.
 And John was the only disciple brave and loyal enough to watch the trial and death of his leader and his cousin.